huyiweixyy/huyiweixyy.github.io/_pages/fieldwork.md

 ---

-Guizhou & Yunnan Province
+Guizhou & Yunnan Provinces
 ---------

 Guizhou and Yunnan provinces have the most extensive Middle to Late Triassic faunas in all of China, such as the Panxian Fauna, Xingyi Fauna and Guanling Fauna.
-Every summer, we journey to these regions to collect fossils, and the scenery there is incredibly picturesque!
+Every summer, we travel to these regions to collect fossils, and the scenery there is incredibly picturesque!

 <br/><img src='/images/guizhou.png'>